 Has there ever been a time when drinking establishments had it easy?
-Historically speaking, there’s been the likes of prohibition to contend with, as well as Victorian critics preaching the sin of drinking alcohol.
-Now, punters are more likely to be found knocking back cheap supermarket booze from the comfort of their own home than visiting their local, whilst 2005’s 24-hour drinking laws saw pubs framed as a sign of declining British morals.
+Historically speaking, there’s been the likes of prohibition to contend with.
+Now, punters are more likely to be found knocking back cheap supermarket booze from the comfort of their own homes than visiting their local drinking establishment.
 But, through thick and thin, pubs have survived.

 In Britain, our pubs have been the centre of the community for as long as we can remember.
-In that cosy position, they’ve previously been largely free from any serious local competition—especially in rural areas.
-In the 21st century, however, it’s a whole different ball game, with country pubs now closing at an alarming rate.
+They’ve previously been free from any serious local competition—especially in rural areas.
+In 2022, however, it’s a whole different ball game, with country pubs now closing at an alarming rate.

-In 2018, pubs will need to rise to the challenge set by their competitors and consider taking on board extensive changes.
-This re-tooling needs to range from raising brand standards and diversifying what’s on offer—including foods, craft beers and even themes—to hosting events and providing customers with more to do than just drink.
+In 2022, pubs will need to rise to the challenge set by their competitors and consider making changes.
+This re-tooling needs to range from raising brand standards and diversifying what’s on offer—including foods, drinks and even themes—to hosting events and providing customers with more to do than drink.

 In the past two years, the increasing use of technology has reshaped our world.
 The pub industry has embraced operations apps to improve productivity, brand standards, and front of house capabilities.

 But customers now have higher expectations—they want contactless payment methods, menus and online orders.
 Acknowledging the demands and applying some fresh thinking—be it technology, diversification or a total rebrand—will be the key to staving off the new wave of competition.